chrigesch/chrigesch.github.io/index.md

 ### Peer-reviewed research article using Cluster Analysis

 This study utilized Latent Profile Analysis (LPA) to determine patterns of psychological symptoms and analyze differences among latent subgroups.
-It contributes to the limited existing research on co-occurring syndromes using LPA, examining symptom severity, coping strategies, social support, personality traits, and sociodemographic variables.
+It contributes to the limited existing research on co-occurring syndromes using LPA.

 <img src="images/Figure 1 - LPA.png?raw=true"/>